graep/vanguard/docs/vanguard-ui-ux-style-standards.md

 - [ ] Icons follow guidelines
 - [ ] Forms use consistent inputs

+### Page Layout Consistency (Fleet Page Blueprint)
+- [ ] Content container follows fleet page pattern
+- [ ] Page header structure matches (title, subtitle, logo background)
+- [ ] Status count bar container positioned correctly
+- [ ] Grid layout uses fleet page breakpoints (430px, 431px, 768px, 1024px)
+- [ ] Cards follow fleet page styling (mobile vs tablet/desktop)
+- [ ] Responsive behavior matches fleet page exactly
+- [ ] Search bar height consistent (min-height: 48px)
+- [ ] Logo background pattern implemented (if applicable)

 ---

 *This document establishes the visual and interaction standards for the Vanguard application.
-All components should adhere to these guidelines for consistency and quality.*
+All components should adhere to these guidelines for consistency and quality.
+The Fleet page serves as the blueprint for all admin list pages - use it as the reference for styling and layout patterns.*